-- For AVFs, start with 17 gauge needle.
+- Utilize physical assessment and, if available, portable ultrasound to select appropriate arterial and venous sites for cannulation (assumes appropriate training on the use of ultrasound for cannulation has been provided). - For AVFs, start with 17 gauge needle.
 For AVGs, use 16 gauge needle. - If have functioning CVC and maturing AVF, start with one needle cannulation.
 If have an AVG, start with 2 needles.
+If have a maturing AVF but no CVC,
-If have a maturing AVF but no CVC, can start with one or two needles. - Increase needle size and pump speed gradually (see procedure section of this guideline for specific protocols). - If the needle gauge sizes and blood pump speeds do not achieve the desired clinical effects (Kt/V or PRU), consult the nephrologist about increasing the length or frequency of dialysis treatments.
-This is recommended over attempting to use larger needles or run dialysis at higher blood pump speeds when the access is not ready.

-- If needling is unsuccessful: - Revert back to using the CVC (if present).
-If no CVC, consult the nephrologist. - Try again the next HD session using the sequence at the last successful level (i.e. level reached prior to problem with needling). - If the AVF/AVG "blows" (infiltration): - See recommendation 9 for the treatment of "blows" (infiltration). - Revert back to using the CVC (if present) for dialysis.
-If there is no CVC, consult the nephrologist (may insert a CVC or may suggest temporarily needling above or below the infiltrated area). - Once the majority of the swelling/bruising has subsided and the access can be easily palpated (usually takes one to two weeks), resume use of the access and use the sequence at the last successful level (i.e. level reached prior to "blow"). - After 1-4 weeks (1 week for AVG and 3-4 weeks for AVF) of successful cannulations and assuming blood pump speeds are adequate and arterial and venous pressures are within normal limits: - Measure the access flow.
-If AVG is >650 mL/min or AVF is >500 mL/min (>650 mL/min/1.73m in pediatrics), consult a physician for removal of the CVC (if present). - If there is no capacity to measure access flow but blood pump speeds are adequate and pressures are within normal limits, consult a physician for removal of the CVC.
+- can start with one or two needles. - Increase needle size and pump speed gradually (see procedure section of this guideline for specific protocols). - If the needle gauge sizes and blood pump speeds do not achieve the desired clinical effects (Kt/V or PRU), consult the nephrologist about increasing the length or frequency of dialysis treatments.
+This is recommended over attempting to use larger needles or run dialysis at higher blood pump speeds when the access is not ready. - If needling is unsuccessful: - Revert back to using the CVC (if present).
+If no CVC, consult the nephrologist. - Try again the next HD session using the sequence at the last successful level (i.e., level reached prior to problem with needling). - If the AVF/AVG "blows" (infiltration): - See recommendation #9 for the treatment of "blows" (infiltration). - Revert back to using the CVC (if present) for dialysis.
+If there is no CVC, consult the nephrologist (may suggest utilizing single needle dialysis, temporarily needling above or below the infiltrated area or inserting a CVC). - Once the majority of the swelling/bruising has subsided and the access can be easily palpated (usually takes one to two weeks), resume use of the access and use the sequence at the last successful level (i.e., level reached prior to "blow"). - After 1 4 weeks (1 week for AVG and 3 4 weeks for AVF) of successful cannulations and assuming blood pump speeds are adequate and arterial and venous pressures are within normal limits: - Measure the access flow.
+If AVG is ≥650 mL/min or AVF is ≥500 mL/min (≥650 mL/min/1.73m2 in pediatrics), consult a physician for removal of the CVC (if present).

+If there is no capacity to measure access flow but blood pump speeds are adequate and pressures are within normal limits, consult a physician for removal of the CVC.